sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 $ python src/improvement.py
 ```
 - Verify that the axis are added in the file `25.png`.
-- Stage and commit the changes in `imporvement.py`.
+- Stage and commit the changes in `improvement.py`.

 ### **Step C**: increase the number of plotted measurements

-- Your supervisor now tells you to make similar kind of plots for 100 and 500 measurements as well.
+- Your supervisor now tells you to make similar kinds of plots for 100 and 500 measurements as well.
 To avoid code duplication you decide to change the number of plots made of the measurements with a loop.
 - Update the `improvement.py` file by copying the following code with a `for`-loop over `num_measurements`:

 ``` python